iron-software/IronPdfJava.Examples/how-to/print-pdf/README.md

 pdf.printWithoutDialog();
 ```

-By adopting IronPDF for Java, you can seamlessly manage direct PDF printing operations across different parts of your Java applications.
+By adopting IronPDF for Java, you can manage direct PDF printing operations across different parts of your Java applications.